 This well is also haunted…

 Like the wells he’s doomed to fall through for all eternity, Downwell’s protagonist hides a secret of his own: a pair of gun boots.
-With a single tap of a button, you can use the boots to propel him upward, slowing his descent while firing a shot down into the unknown as you guide him past the monsters that call this well home.
+With a single tap of a button, you can use the boots to propel him upward, slowing his descent while firing a shot down into the unknown, guiding him past the monsters that call this well home.

-This simple yet astounding technological marvel steals the show, framing Downwell’s hero as more of a Tony Stark than, say, a bumbling bystander.
-After all, he did invent what Ojiro’s Twitter profile up until recently still affectionately referred to as ‘Shooty Boots’, some four years since the game’s release.
+A few years on and this simple yet astounding technological marvel still steals the show, framing Downwell’s hero as more of a Tony Stark than, say, a bumbling bystander.
+After all, he did invent what Ojiro’s Twitter profile up until recently still affectionately referred to as ‘Shooty Boots’.

 Spend enough hours toying with his invention in this old well – delve deep, and deeper still – and you’ll find that this well really is haunted, and to great effect, as you spy the hazy ghosts of other videogames on the way down.
 Downwell is a vertical 8-bit Legend of Zelda dungeon, complete with Kese-like bats, Stalfos-style skeletons, and caverns that house shop vendors pawning wares that replenish your health and the charge of your gun boots.